-One night I was hanging out with some random guys at one of the local popular venues when one of them took an interest in me.
+One night, in the midst of some of the darkest years of my life, I was hanging out with some random guys at one of the local popular venues when one of them took an interest in me.
 My intrigue was based solely on the fact that he was older and cool and had tattoos all the way up his neck.
 I went back with him and his friends to his house and we drank.
 Not a recipe for a good situation to begin with.

 What happened next still sickens me to this day.
 I don’t want to give details or relive the horrific night, but once again, I was caught in a situation with a man that I didn’t want to be in and I was taken advantage of.
 He didn’t injure me, but he did force himself sexually on me and once again, I found myself the victim of something that I had not consented to, nor had I wanted.